NEONScience/NEON-Data-Skills/tutorials/data-institutes/setup/neon-intro.md

 will need to implement this project.
 Save this summary as you will be refining and adding to your ideas over the next few weeks.

-The goal of this activity if for you to begin to think about the project that you wish to work on while at the Data Institute.
+The goal of this activity if for you to begin to think about the
+<a href="/di-rs-capstone" target="_blank">capstone project </a>
+that you wish to work on while at the Data Institute.
 This project will ideally be performed in groups, so over the next few weeks you'll have a chance to view the other project proposals and merge projects to collaborate with your colleagues.
 </div>